 Back to 4.
 It’s all about users, permissions, modules and articles

 Creating content is hard!
 Every piece of content is a story.
 And a story can be good or not that good and thus attracting visitors or bore them.
 Thousands of books on the subject of writing stories have been published, a lot of people have taught the lore.
+I have a relatively easy task to cover just the technical part :)

 What is an article in Joomla?